ki-editor/ki-editor/docs/src/normal-mode/selection-modes/index.md

 Besides the categorization above, selection modes are also separated based on their contiguity.

-A selection mode is consider contiguous, if there's no meaningful gap between each of the selections.
+A selection mode is considered contiguous, if there's no meaningful gap between each of the selections.

-A gap is meaningful is it's neither whitespaces only, nor separators like `,` or `;`.
+A gap is meaningful if it's neither whitespaces only nor separators like `,` or `;`.

 The following selection modes are contiguous (exhaustive):